Pamela's ArtPrize Eight (2016) Installation

 September 21 – October 9 • Gerald R. Ford Presidential Museum

-Kindness matters.
-The paintings of the koi fish swimming against the strong currents in Color Me Orange—Color Me Kind depicts our struggles with difficult relationships.
+Bullying is a major concern among youth.
 No one is immune from hate.
 The words “Stop bullying” don't cause change.
-But words like “Be kind” empower us to bring out the best in others.
+But words like “Be kind” can bring out the best in others.
 Deliberate small acts of kindness—like encouragement, forgiveness, and love—display strength.

 Orange panels from the original Color Me Orange—Color Me Kind ArtPrize installation have been donated to the following schools and organization to continue the message of empowering students to overcome bullying with kindness: